What makes Ruby's blocks great

 next 42

 Blocks are used for more than just replacing a simple for loop.
 Let's switch to using map for our examples.
-For those unfamiliar, map is a "for loop" which also saves a return value for each iteration in an array and returns that array.
+For those unfamiliar, map is a for loop which also saves a return value for each iteration in an array and returns that array.

 As an example, squares gets set to an array of the square (2nd power) of each number.